Maximizing IoT in Business

-20.4 billion internet-connected “things” are expected to be in use by 2020.1 The IoT (Internet of Things) is basically networking different systems in a company using smart devices so that data can be collected and used to improve overall efficiency in a multitude of areas.
-IoT can be used as simply as for energy efficiency with temperature or light sensors, or in intricate manufacturing processes to manage and control the entire production line from product creation to delivery.
-The application can get complex very quickly, so it is important to understand the best way to take advantage of an IoT system in your business.
+20.4 billion internet-connected “things” are expected to be in use by 2020.1 The IoT (Internet of Things) is a connected network of different systems in a company using smart devices.
+IoT enables companies to collect data and improve their efficiency in a multitude of areas.
+IoT in business can be used for simple tasks such as monitoring energy efficiency with temperature or light sensors.
+It can also be implemented in intricate manufacturing processes to manage and control the entire production line from product creation to delivery.
+The applications of IoT can get complex very quickly.
+Therefore, it is important to understand the best way to take advantage of an IoT system in your business.

 According to cio.com, it is essential to appoint a dedicated IoT leader.
-This person should understand IoT and its complexities specifically.
-You might need to look outside the company for someone with the experience and knowledge to ensure your IoT strategy.
+This person should understand IoT and its specific complexities.
+You might need to outsource for someone with experience and knowledge to ensure your IoT strategy.
 “This could be a chief IoT officer or other position who has the appropriate authority to drive the needed change in the organization,” Sandler says.
 “This leader also becomes critical in setting the strategy and ensuring that even as technology changes — as it does so fast in this space — you stay true to your strategy.”
 That doesn’t mean individual IoT roles should be autonomous.
 Delegating tasks to the most qualified people and keeping everyone in the loop is a key to success.2

 According to Inc., 57% of IoT spending will come from businesses this year.
-Some areas of IoT trends being developed or used to improve companies bottom-line are:
+There are five areas of IoT trends that are being developed to improve companies’ bottom-line:

-Smart manufacturing – IoT connected systems are now allowing manufacturers to interface in real time with all the processes used in its business system from start to finish.
+IoT connected systems are now allowing manufacturers to interface in real time with all the processes used in its business system from start to finish.
 Connected manufacturers are continuously tracking their productivity from suppliers to the assembly line through delivery.
 These systems are predicting issues and fixing them before they even occur.
 (To read more about Smart Manufacturing, see our previous post)

-Inventory – Smart sensors are able to track inventory and reorder products when necessary.
+Smart sensors are able to track inventory and reorder products when necessary.
 This automated inventory management will save time and money for companies and reduce errors.

-Smarter shipping – Products can be tracked as they leave manufacturing, at any point along the shipping process, and to the end destination.
-Tracking reduces lost packages, in-transit damage, and allows customers access to location information as well.2
+Products can be tracked anywhere in the shipping process from the manufacturer to the end destination.
+Tracking reduces lost packages, in-transit damage, and allows customers to access the location information as well.2

 The overall goal of IoT is to improve your business.
-This improvement comes through cost-saving energy efficiency, employee productivity enhancement, increased manufacturing productivity and in many other areas of business.
-According to Energy Manager Today, “Companies must also build a culture of secure IoT and leverage IoT experience from the outside.
+Improvements come through cost-saving energy efficiency, enhanced employee productivity, increased manufacturing productivity and in many other areas of business.
+According to Energy Manager Today, “companies must also build a culture of secure IoT and leverage IoT experience from the outside.
 It should be noted that the prevailing consensus is that IoT is not a passing fad.
-In fact, Paul Marushka, president and CEO of Sphera Solutions, told attendees at the recent Environmental Leader Conference and Energy Manger Summit that IoT has the potential to change the world, just as the internet did, maybe even more so.”3
+In fact, Paul Marushka, president and CEO of Sphera Solutions, told attendees at the recent Environmental Leader Conference and Energy Manager Summit that IoT has the potential to change the world, just as the internet did, maybe even more so.”3